Dakshith99/password-generator-/README.md

-# password-generator-
+# random password-generator
-Created a password generater using python that contain random module and may function of random module.
+Created a password generater using python that contain random module and many function of random module.